 Second, be patient.
 Our lives are a journey, and that includes our financial lives.
 Events will occur to tempt you to change.
 Life events will create ebbs and flows.
 Sales messages will try to trigger seeded fear, doubt, and worry.
 Neighbors will brag about what they have, what they earn, or where they are going.
 These and many more patience benders will tempt you to break your simple, disciplined approach.
 There is an old saying, “how do you eat an elephant?
 One bite at a time.”

-Last, understand your relationship and views around money.
+Last, understand your relationship with and views around money.
 Our brains are great at creating believable stories around things that haven’t happened, or may never happen.
 If you have caught yourself dwelling over some fear in the future, or some remote possibility, then you understand what I mean.
 Many of these stories are a fabrication from marketing and social media messages we’ve unconsciously taken in, or from core beliefs passed down from parents and society.
 If we can take inventory of what is causing the stress, then we can begin to open awareness.
 We cannot change that of which we are unaware.

 As I end, try this exercise: